 Artist residents embed themselves in the research lab/group to envision and produce a response that connects to the scientific research.
-Selected artists receive $500 at the end of the program.
+Selected artists are awarded $500 at the end of the program.
 Reasonable material costs will also be covered.

 Selected students spend time each week with the research group, and create a unique work, body of work, composition, or set of compositions in response that is presented at an exhibition/performance at the end of the spring term.